FirstPrinciplesDevelopment/FirstPrinciplesDevelopment.github.io/docs/_posts/2022-06-14-so-you-want-to-build-a-website.markdown

 - #### Gmail/Google Workspace

-  Gmail is free if you don't want to use a custom domain, and Google workspace is $6/month (at time of writing) if you want to use a custom domain (e.g. contact@firstprinciplesdevelopment.com).
+  Gmail is free if you don't want to use a custom domain, and Google workspace is $6/month (at time of writing) if you want to use a custom domain.

 - #### Proton Mail

   Proton Mail is privacy focused and has free and paid plans.
 You'll need to pay around $5/month if you want to use a custom domain.
 While Google will likely scan the contents of your emails and proton (probably) won't, don't believe all the marketing copy: email is not very secure or private, and as soon as you send an email to somebody, what happens to that information is out of your control.

 - #### Zoho Mail
   A budget option, zoho mail offers a free plan with limited features for a custom domain!
-However, it isn't easy to find: search "Forever Free Plan" on [this page](https://www.zoho.com/mail/zohomail-pricing.html).
+However, it isn't easy to find: search "Forever Free Plan" on <a href="https://www.zoho.com/mail/zohomail-pricing.html" target="_blank">this page</a>.
 Plus, their cheapest paid plan is only $1/month.

 ## When To Hire A Developer